The Legend of Zelda: A Link Between Worlds: Reception

 The Legend of Zelda: A Link Between Worlds received "universal acclaim" according to the review aggregator Metacritic, and it was 2013's second highest scoring 3DS game behind Fire Emblem Awakening.
 It is also the fourth highest scoring 3DS game of all time on Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 90% of critics, making it the highest-rated 3DS game on the site.
 Sales tracker Media Create reported that A Link Between Worlds was the top selling video game during its first week of launch in Japan, surpassing 224,000 sales.
 As of 31 December 2022, A Link Between Worlds has sold 4.26 million copies worldwide.

 Many critics saw A Link Between Worlds as a worthy successor to A Link to the Past, but also remarked that it was outstanding in its own right.
 It was commended for making enhancements to core and traditional elements of the series.
 New additions and changes to the established formula were also welcomed.
 Polygon called it the best Zelda game in 20 years, and GamesRadar said it was essential for every 3DS owner.
 Kotaku felt the story was one of the best and darkest in the series, showing Link in a very different light from previous games.
 Reception towards the puzzles was positive; praise was directed towards how well the wall-merging mechanic had been incorporated into dungeon puzzles and integrated into every area.
 IGN thought A Link Between Worlds was Nintendo's best puzzle game.
 Game Informer wrote some of the dungeons and boss encounters were among the best in the franchise's history.
 The level of difficulty present in the puzzles and dungeons was met with approval; the challenge was described as a perplexing experience rather than a frustrating one by GameSpot.